Undivided Resources

 If your child’s physician recommends a therapy, you may have no idea whether your health plan covers it.
 And how does your plan work with Medi-Cal as secondary insurance?
 Benefits are already tricky, and when your child has a disability and/or health issues, it can be overwhelming to understand the coverage for your child's therapies — not to mention the appeal process for a denied claim!

-Undivided’s Director of Health Plan Advocacy is available for members to hire.
+Undivided’s Director of Health Plan Advocacy is available for members to hire for help with private insurance and Medi-Cal.
 She will not only help you understand your coverage and provide advice, but she can also do an audit of your past claims and even submit them for you!

 Parents don’t want to worry about what will happen to their children in unforeseen circumstances.
 Maybe you have heard of a special needs trust, ABLE account, or conservatorship, but you don’t know if it’s something that you should set up for your child.